Types of Mutual Funds

 Apart from these, there are a few other types of debt-funds too, these include:

-As the name suggests, balanced or hybrid funds are funds that invest in two or more asset classes as per the investment objective and other factors.
+They are funds that invest in two or more asset classes as per the investment objective and other factors.
 Hybrid funds further include:

 All the different types of mutual funds have specific investment objectives.
 While some aim to help you grow your capital, others focus on a fixed income, save taxes, and more.